MDCHAMP/FreeLunch/README.md

 [![Build Status](https://travis-ci.com/MDCHAMP/FreeLunch.svg?branch=main)](https://travis-ci.com/MDCHAMP/FreeLunch) [![codecov](https://codecov.io/gh/MDCHAMP/FreeLunch/branch/main/graph/badge.svg)](https://codecov.io/gh/MDCHAMP/FreeLunch)

-Basically a dump of useful / funny metaheurisitcs with a (hopefully) simpe interface
+Basically a dump of useful / funny metaheurisitcs with a (hopefully) simpe interface.

-Feeling cute might add benchmarking later idk
+Feeling cute might add automatic benchmarking later idk.

 There are literally so many implementations of all of these so... here's one more!

 ## Features